The Fake Sound of Progress

-The Fake Sound of Progress (stylized as thefakesoundofprogress) is the debut studio album by the Welsh rock band Lostprophets, originally released on 27 November 2000 through Visible Noise.
+The Fake Sound of Progress (stylized as thefakesoundofprogress) is the debut studio album by the Welsh rock band Lostprophets, originally released on 13 October 2000 through Visible Noise.
 The album would be released in 2001 by Columbia Records and was met with stronger sales numbers around the world.
 This is the only album to feature DJ Stepzak although he was only in the original version, and the first album to have Jamie Oliver although he was only in the remastered version.

 The album peaked at number 186 on the Billboard 200, selling over 120,000 copies in the United States alone, and reached high positions on charts worldwide.
-Two singles were released from the album: "Shinobi vs. Dragon Ninja" and "The Fake Sound of Progress"; these singles helped Lostprophets reach mainstream popularity.
+Two singles were released from the album: "Shinobi vs. Dragon Ninja" and its title track; these singles helped Lostprophets reach mainstream popularity.
 In 2010, the album was certified platinum by the BPI in the United Kingdom.

 Recording

 The band began work on the album in 2000, after finding a suitable bass player.
 Much of the album started as quickly-recorded demos from The Fake Sound of Progress EP.
 The song "MOAC Supreme" became "A Thousand Apologies", and "Directions" was released as the B-side for the single "Shinobi vs. Dragon Ninja".
 The album was recorded in one week for around £4000, and while originally intended as another demo, went on to be released on Visible Noise Records in late 2000.
 Because of the album's shortened recording process, the band were unhappy with the end result.
 The title of their second studio album Start Something refers to this, as they felt it better reflected their music abilities.

 When the band signed to Columbia Records in 2001, it was partly re-recorded and remixed by Michael Barbiero, and re-released that same year.
 The title track of the album, in addition to being partially re-recorded, was also sped up significantly.